Is life insurance worth it?

 As a benefit, many employers provide free life insurance.
 Basic group life insurance policies are sometimes referred to as employer-provided life insurance policies.
 Coverage is almost always guaranteed, which means you won’t have to undergo a medical exam or answer any health-related questions to be eligible.

 There’s no reason not to accept a basic life insurance policy because it’s free and often provides guaranteed coverage.
-All you have to do is sign up, and enrollment may be automatic in some cases.
+All you do is sign up, and enrollment may be automatic in some cases.

 What is supplemental life insurance?

-Article last updated on November 8th, 2024 at 1:03 pm
+Article last updated on December 5th, 2024 at 4:57 pm